kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/combobox.md

 #### Returns

-`Number` The index of the selected LI element.
+`Number` The index of the selected item, if called with no parameters.
+If a custom value is entered, the returned selected index is `-1`.

+`undefined` If called with a parameter as a setter.

 ### setDataSource